jillmpla/runventure/README.md

 🔗 [https://runventureapp.com](https://runventureapp.com)

 - Use **any email address** and **any password** to create a test account.
-- There is **no real authentication** — login info is stored in `localStorage` for testing purposes only.
+- There is **no real authentication**.
+Login info is stored in `localStorage` for testing purposes only.
 - Once signed in, you’ll be redirected to the personalized dashboard to explore features like route tracking, training plans, and more.

 ⚠️ **Note:** This is a prototype intended for demonstration and testing only.
 Do not use real credentials.